-As discussed previously, the main investigation of this study is the predictive power of Twitter-based sentiment, in addition to the well-known factors documented in finance literature.
-This involves testing for the significance of the coefficient (β) of the Twitter-based sentiment (DHt) in the following time-series models.
-It is important to note here that although the following models are not in their natural form, they provide a better context and more straightforward method to examine the research questions compared to GRS tests commonly used in the literature.
-GRS tests on 2x3 and 5x5 portfolios are briefly discussed in robustness checks section to conserve space. (see also Fama and French 2020 for an alternative method).
+As discussed previously, the main focus of investigation of this study was the predictive power of Twitter-based sentiment, in addition to the well-known factors documented in the finance literature.
+This involved testing for the significance of the coefficient (β) of the Twitter-based sentiment (DHt) in the following time-series models.
+It is important to note here that although the following models are not in their natural form, they provide a better context and a more straightforward method for examining the research questions compared to the GRS tests commonly used in the literature.
+GRS tests on 2x3 and 5x5 portfolios are briefly discussed in the robustness checks section (see also Fama and French, 2020 for an alternative method).

 Rit-Rft=αit+β1MRPit+β2DHti (1)